Ishwariya-Ayyappan/aerofit_casestudy/README.md

 - **App Integration:**
   - Offer app-based progress tracking and personalized workout plans.
 - **Customer Profiling:**
-  - Use demographic insights to personalize recommendations and campaigns[7].
+  - Use demographic insights to personalize recommendations and campaigns.

 ---